TheJonDotCom/msft-intro-to-gitops-2025-04-23/LAB01/LAB03.md

 ---

 2. In the 'Open a pull request' section, update Title and Description to match below.
 Then hit the "Create pull request" button indicated by the arrow.

+    Add Title:
+    ```sh
+    Update README.md
+    ```
+    Add a Description:
+    ```sh
+    Updated default README.md with project related information.
+    ```

     ![alt text](imgs/lab01-302.jpg)

     > **NOTE**